martinmmi/redtally_docs/README.md

-# redtally_docs
+# Welcome to official redtally page
-project files for redtally
+Here you will find my official documents for redtally.
+More soon (11.09.2023)